Sleighs/hero-matchups-api/README.md

 # Hero Matchups API

 A hero counter resource for Overwatch 2, Blizzard's team based multiplayer shooter.
 Includes GET requests to retrieve a random hero or a random hero by hero type.
+Try demo out at https://hero-pick-app.web.app/

 ## Resources